- Safety and Health Topics

 Mercury is naturally occurring and exists in several forms.
 High mercury exposure results in permanent nervous system and kidney damage.
 Exposure is most likely to occur during mining, production, and transportation of mercury, as well as mining and refining of gold and silver ores.
 Mercury is commonly found in thermometers, manometers, barometers, gauges, valves, switches, batteries, and high-intensity discharge (HID) lamps.
 It is also used in amalgams for dentistry, preservatives, heat transfer technology, pigments, catalysts, and lubricating oils.

-Mercury hazards are addressed in specific standards for the general industry, shipyard employment, and the construction industry.
+Mercury hazards are addressed in specific OSHA standards for General Industry, Shipyard Employment, and Construction.

 How do I find out about employer responsibilities and workers' rights?